RandomizedOED/css4oed/paper_figures/README.md

 # Reproducibility scripts
 Scripts to generate the data in
 > Eswar, S., Rao, V., & Saibaba, A. K. (2024).
-Bayesian D-Optimal Experimental Designs via Column Subset Selection: The Power of Reweighted Sensors. arXiv preprint arXiv:2402.16000.
+Bayesian D-Optimal Experimental Designs via Column Subset Selection. arXiv preprint arXiv:2402.16000.

 # Dependencies
 The following Matlab packages/functions are needed to run these scripts.